Accio/accio.github.io/_posts/2018-02-21-edX-MedChem-Note-3.md

   - edX
 ---

-Chapter Three focuses on protein structures.
+Chapter three focuses on protein structures.
 From amino acids, via primary, secondary, and tertiary structure, up to quaternary structure and X-ray crystallography, our understanding of proteins' structures is underlying our ability to develop potent drugs.

+Chapter three, together with chapter four (focusing on enzymes) and five (focusing on receptors), make the second module of the course, which highlights the key properties of drug targets.

 ## Amino acids and protein primary sequences